enomlap/vim-table-transform/README.md

 ***NOTE:***

     This plugin assume every line has same COLUMNS!
-If not, least columns was convert and others are skipped.
+If not, least columns will be converted and others are skipped.